Emerging Architecture Practices You Should Know Right Now

 Recognition:

-IGArchitects was named among the 20 Practices Shaping the Future of Architecture in the ArchDaily Next Practices Awards 2025.
+It was featured as one of the 20 Practices Shaping the Future of Architecture as part of the ArchDaily Next Practices Awards 2025.

 Sources: